(Tutorial) Make a sample reply bot using Node.js

 # Before you start

-This tutorial doesn't use the SDK
+This tutorial doesn't use an SDK

-# Set up Heroku
+# 1. Set up Heroku

 heroku login